 The coastal path now follows the Avenue to Braefoot where you can either go over the road or through the underpass.
 The section before Braefoot is good in early Spring for snowdrops.
 After Braefoot you have the options of staying on the high route which is the official coast path route and is resplendent with daffodils in March/April, or turning left at the obvious path across the fields and using the low route to reach St Bridgets Kirk.

 If using the low route, turn right at St Bridgets to walk up the hill and rejoin the high route.
 If using the high route, turn right at the end of road.
-The coastal path heads left back down to the coast.
 Follow the road up the hill past the farm to reach the Cornerstone Church.
 Continue straight on at the church using a path to reach the main A921 road.
-Use the pavement at the side of the road for about 5 mins until you reach the turning on the left for Cockairnie and Crossgates.
+Turn right and walk on the pavement at the side of the road for about 5 mins until you reach the turning on the left for Cockairnie and Crossgates.
 With extreme caution cross the busy road and walk up this quiet side road.
-You will pass Otterstone Loch on your left.
-Don’t forget to say hello to the ducks.
+You will pass Otterston Loch on your left.
+Don’t forget to say hello to the ducks (if you feel the need to feed them please do not feed them bread).

 For a shorter walk, simply miss out Hawkcraig Point and Silversands.
 Leave the station car park heading west to reach the Donibristle gates.